Visit the House

-uilt on the slopes of Mount Tantalus, overlooking Honolulu, the Liljestrand House is recognized as an outstanding example of Vladimir Ossipoff’s work and of mid-twentieth century modern architecture.
+uilt on the slopes of Pu`u Ohia (Mount Tantalus), overlooking Honolulu, the Liljestrand House is recognized as an outstanding example of Vladimir Ossipoff’s work and of mid-twentieth century modern architecture.

 The Liljestrands gave Ossipoff a brief list of requirements that shaped the house.
 The family and Ossipoff worked collaboratively throughout the project.
 Betty Liljestrand was engaged on a daily basis as general contractor, supervising the crew of craftsmen and carpenters.
 Even with the language barrier between the Japanese craftsmen and Betty Liljestrand, they found creative ways to communicate when making adjustments throughout the process.